 - Punch down the dough and form it into a round loaf.
 Dust a pizza peel or parchment paper with some cornmeal or a nice sprinkling of flour.
 Cover and let rise until doubled in size, about 45 minutes.

-- Meanwhile, preheat oven and pizza stone (if you have one) to 400 F. When the dough has risen, gently brush the top with egg wash and sprinkle with rosemary.
+- Meanwhile, preheat oven and baking stone (if you have one) to 400 F. When the dough has risen, gently brush the top with egg wash and sprinkle with rosemary.

-- Slide dough onto preheated stone and bake for 20-25 minutes until the top is golden brown and sounds hollow when tapped.
+- Slide the dough onto a preheated baking stone and bake for 20-25 minutes until the top is golden brown and sounds hollow when tapped.

 Notes